rybakit/phive-queue/README.md

 > ✓*  — supported if the serializer is enabled.

-Also have in mind that some queues throw exceptions, while others just trigger PHP errors, warnings, or notices when pushing an item of an invalid type.
+Have in mind that some queues throw exceptions, while others just trigger PHP errors, warnings, or notices when pushing an item of an invalid type.
 It's your responsibility to handle such errors.